Donitzo/godot-simple-portal-system/README.md

 3. Set your primary camera to the `main_camera` property.
 If left unset, the portal will default to the primary camera if one exists.
 4. Set the `vertical_viewport_resolution` of the viewport rendering the portal (which covers the entire screen).
 Set to 0 to automatically use the real screen resolution.
 5. Define the fading range for the portal using `fade_out_distance_max` and `fade_out_distance_min`.
 Fades to `fade_out_color`.
 6. Define the `disable_viewport_distance` for portal rendering.
 Put the value slightly above `fade_out_distance_max` to ensure the portal fades out completely before disabling itself.
+If you have a lot of portals is may be beneficial to enable `destroy_disabled_viewport`, which will free up texture memory when the portal is disabled by destroying the viewport.
 7. Define the `exit_scale` to adjust the exit portal's view scale.
 Imagine, for instance, a large door leading to a small door.
 8. Adjust the `exit_near_subtract` if objects behind the exit portal get cut off.
 At 0 the portal exit is roughly cut at Z=0.
 9. Set `exit_environment` to assign a specific environment to a portal.
 This is important if, for instance, you want to prevent environmental effects from being applied twice.